 A Distributed Temperature Sensing (DTS) system monitors temperature over long distances or across large surfaces, it could be along submarine or underground power cables.
-Instead of installing countless numbers of conventional sensors, LIOS DTS systems use a single strand of optical fiber as sensor.
+Instead of installing countless numbers of conventional sensors, Luna DTS systems use a single strand of optical fiber as sensor.

 The fiber follows your installation and gives you the benefit of a continuous temperature profile in place of the more traditional single-point electrical temperature measurement.